Samiraesmailpur/oraganick/README.md

 3. Install dependencies: npm install

-4. Running the Application: npm start
+4. Run the application: npm start

 The backend server will start and be accessible at http://localhost:3000.